-Wetlands and adjacent upland resources as defined in the Sudbury Wetlands Administration Bylaw, as determined and specified by the Conservation Commission shall not qualify as Open Space in the above calculation.
-The open space areas shall be selected in order to maximize the value of wildlife habitat, shall be contiguous to the extent required to preserve significant habitat, and shall be configured to minimize the perimeter to surface area ratio in order to preserve large blocks of undisturbed land.
-The open space areas shall be subject to the review and approval of the Conservation Commission.
+The open space areas shall be selected to maximize the value of wildlife habitat, shall be contiguous to the extent required to preserve significant habitat, and shall be configured to minimize the perimeter to surface area ratio in order to preserve large blocks of undisturbed land.
 The open space shall be left in an undisturbed, natural state.
 Landscape plantings shall not be permitted, except in areas where revegetation may be necessary to increase buffering, as determined by the Planning Board.
+If revegetation of any area is within the jurisdiction of the Conservation Commission, the Commission shall determine the type and extent of plantings, to be compatible with the values and functions of the wetland and upland resources of the site.